AriaSalvatrice/AriaModules/README.md

 ![QQQQ](/doc/QQQQ.png)

 Quatherina the Quantum Duck is best known for her aventures in the Quartz Quasar, in the Quaint Quarry, in the Quarrelsome Quahaug Quagmire, in the Quarantined Quaestor Quadripoint, and in Canada (the canonicity of that last adventure being a point of debate amongst Quatherina's fans that I wish to remain neutral about).
-To finance her adventuring lifestyle, she has graciously accepted a payment (in the form of an undisclosed tonnage of Quaker Oats) to lend her name and likeness in endorsement of my synthesizer modules.
+To finance her adventuring lifestyle, she has graciously accepted payment (in the form of an undisclosed tonnage of Quaker Oats) to lend her name and likeness in endorsement of my synthesizer modules.

 **Quatherina the Quantum Duck presents Quatherina's Quality Quad Quantizer** is a quantizer: it coerces any input signal into the closest pitch of the scale, and outputs it as a V/Oct signal.
 It only works with Twelve-tone Equal Temperament, the usual Western tuning system.
 It provides four separate quantizer lines, each with a built-in scaler and offsetter to change the range of the signal, the ability to transpose the signal, and sample & hold.
 You can save scales and chords in 16 slots.